olivier-m/formica/README.rst

 Sources & license
 =================

-Formica sources are hosted on Gihub: https://github.com/olivier-m/formica
+Formica sources are hosted on Github: https://github.com/olivier-m/formica

 Formica is released under the